Communist Party of Finland (1994): Dispute over double membership

-The “new” SKP
+The "new" SKP

-In its 1993 party congress (August 28–29) SKPy oriented towards founding a new officially registered communist party and drafting of a new party program.
+In its 1993 party congress (August 28–29), SKPy oriented towards founding a new officially registered communist party and drafting of a new party program.
 A new party logo was also introduced to mark renewal.
 It was suggested that a congress to continue SKP's work should be held and that happened next year (November 26–27).
-In the congress the suffix “unity” was dropped from the name as SKPy now considered to consist of all those comrades who wanted to have an independent communist party.
+In the congress, the suffix "unity" was dropped from the name as SKPy now considered to consist of all those comrades who wanted to have an independent communist party.
 An athletic club was made the basis of new organization and renamed SKP.
-The decision split the party as some supporters would have preferred SKP to have a lesser role as “Marxist forum” of some kind.
+The decision split the party as some supporters would have preferred SKP to have a lesser role as "Marxist forum" of some kind.
 Leadership of Left Alliance was also not pleased with those plans.
 SKP would have wanted to stay inside LA but that wasn't possible and the parties split in the spring of 1994.
-SKP wasn't however “re-registered” until 1997.
+SKP wasn't however "re-registered" until 1997.
 There was some confusion, as the new SKP didn't accept responsibility for debts of the old one, which had gone bankrupt.

 Organization

 SKP has a nationwide organization consisting of 14 district organizations.
-The central committee has 41 members and the politbyro 10.
+The central committee has 41 members and the politburo 10.
 The organ of SKP is Tiedonantaja, which was founded in the 1960s.
 Tiedonantaja was also the organ of Deva during 1986–1990.
 The editor-in-chief is Marko Korvela since 2012.
 SKP also has some local papers.

-As the SKPy considered itself to be the real SKP it also had the same organizational structure.
+As the SKPy considered itself to be the real SKP, it also had the same organizational structure.
 It was based on Leninist principle of democratic centralism and the party rules of 1958 (modified in 1978).